andypoorman/wheniwork/README.md

 - [X] As an employee, I want to know when I am working, by being able to see all of the shifts assigned to me.
 (GET /shifts)
 - [X] As an employee, I want to know who I am working with, by being able to see the employees that are working during the same time period as me.
 (GET /shifts/*shiftid*)
 - [X] As an employee, I want to know how much I worked, by being able to get a summary of hours worked for each week.
 (GET /shifts/summary/*date*)
-This request shows details about the last week, current week and next week.
-I wasn't sure about exact functionality expected.
 - [X] As an employee, I want to be able to contact my managers, by seeing manager contact information for my shifts.
 (GET /shifts/*shiftid*)
 - [X] As a manager, I want to schedule my employees, by creating shifts for any employee.
 (POST/PUT /shifts)
 - [X] As a manager, I want to see the schedule, by listing shifts within a specific time period.
 (GET /shifts/search/date/*starttime*/*endtime*)